 Minco Silver Corporation ("Minco Silver" or the "Company") is a development stage enterprise, engaged in exploring, evaluating and developing silver-dominant mineral properties and projects in China.
-Minco Silver was incorporated on August 20, 2004 under the laws of British Columbia, Canada and its Common Shares are listed on the Toronto Stock Exchange ("TSX").
-The Company trades under the symbol "MSV" and its registered office is 2772 - 1055 West Georgia Street, Vancouver, British Columbia, Canada.
+Minco Silver was incorporated on August 20, 2004 under the laws of British Columbia, Canada and its Common Shares are listed on the Toronto Stock Exchange ("TSX") and trades under the symbol "MSV".
+The Company's registered office is 2772 - 1055 West Georgia Street, Vancouver, British Columbia, Canada.

-As at December 31, 2012, Minco Gold Corporation ("Minco Gold") owned a 22.02% (December 31, 2011 - 22.15%) equity interest in Minco Silver.
+As at December 31, 2013, Minco Gold Corporation ("Minco Gold") owned a 21.91% (December 31, 2012 - 22.02%) equity interest in Minco Silver.